Zoetrophy/Pervade/README.md

 #Pervade
 Automatic e-book formatter for Wildbow's online serial, Worm.
-Currently, output format targets Abiword and as such may not appear correctly in other viewing applications.
+Currently, output format targets AbiWord and as such may not appear correctly in other viewing applications.

 ###Basic usage: